Guarantee, conditions of sale, general advice on training, care

 It is not a matter of cleanliness, these things are endemic in all household pets, a USA study done some years ago found giardia in 70% of pets !

-Start heartworm prevention at three months, ordinary wormers do not do heartworms, so either monthly treatment, see what your vet has to offer here.
+Start heartworm prevention at three months, ordinary wormers do not prevent heartworms, so either monthly treatment, or see what your vet has to offer here.

-We do at least the first vaccination, most often we do the first two, for those whose puppy is to fly I post their vet certificate of vaccinations out before we even leave home, I also usually scan and email a copy of the vet certificate, for those who are to meet me and pick their puppy up I will have it with me.
+We do at least the first vaccination, most often we do the first two, for those whose puppy is to travel I will scan and email a copy of the vet certificate, for those who are to meet me and pick their puppy up I will have it with me.
+Due to most posted certificates not reaching owners before thew next shot is due, and some never reaching them, I will no longer be posting them, your vet will need to know what your pup has had, so email it to them or print out the scanned copy for your records

 Do not neglect to get ongoing vaccinations and at least your first yearly booster, after that we recoment a titre test be done yearly to see if and when the dog needs vaccinating again.